AsterExcrisys/evicting_cache/README.md

 │
-├── Cache.java              # Interface that any and all caches implement ├── CacheBuilder.java       # Self-explanatory, used to easily build caches with different eviction strategies └── EvictionPolicy.java     # Enumeration that contains any and all types of eviction strategies
+├── Cache.java              # Interface that any and all caches implement ├── CacheBuilder.java       # Self-explanatory, used to easily build caches with different eviction strategies ├── CacheRecorder.java      # Self-explanatory, used to record core metrics of any type of cache ├── EvictionPolicy.java     # Enumeration that contains any and all types of eviction strategies └── MetricType.java         # Enumeration that contains any and all types of metrics recorded by CacheRecorder
 ```

 ---